GTN-Quebec/lom2mlr/README.md

 The documentation contains installation and usage instructions for the command-line tool.
 There is also a web application version available [here](http://www.gtn-quebec.org/lom2mlr/index.cgi).
 This web application is available as a web form, or as a RESTful service (at the same address).
 In that second case, the LOM data can be POSTED, and optional arguments can be passed as a query string.

-The command-line tool requires many components, as detailed in the instructions, but a packaged Windows binary [is available](http://www.gtn-quebec.org/lom2mlr/lom2mlr_win.zip).
-The unzipped folder contains the `transform.exe` tool and all files needed by this executable.
+The command-line tool requires many components, as detailed in the instructions, but a packaged binary applications are available [for Windows](http://www.gtn-quebec.org/lom2mlr/lom2mlr.exe) and [for Mac OS X](http://www.gtn-quebec.org/lom2mlr/lom2mlr.gz).
+Put it in your executable, and type `lom2mlr --help` for instructions.

 ## Rationale